Aeroluna/LunaCoopMod/README.md

   - Fortified Bunker has extra armor and life.

 Tychus's static defense is super boring, literally just an auto-turret.
 Hopefully this is more interesting.

+- Fixed Odin weapon tooltip showing wrong damage.

+It was showing the damage numbers from the WOL campaign instead of the Co-op numbers.

+- Fixed a bug where the Odin could attack while channeling Barrage.
+- Added a launch sound effect when channeling Barrage.
+- Reduced cast start time of Barrage from 2 to 1.5.
+- Reduced cast finish time of Barrage from 2.5 to 2.
+- Increased radius of Barrage from 3 to 4.

+Barrage is kinda garbage for something you only get to use once per Odin.
+These changes should make casting Barrage smoother, especiallly important for the Big Red Button rework.

+- Reduced radius of Big Red Button from 12 to 8.
+- Reduced Big Red Button damage falloff (Does more damage to targets far from the center).
+- Reworked Big Red Button upgrade.
+  - No longer replaces Barrage ability.
+  - Upgrades Barrage by adding a nuke to the end of the ability.
+- Changed Big Red Button to play audio sting when nuke lands instead of when it launches.
+- Increased volume of nuke launch sound effect.

+Is likely an overall nerf as the radius is reduced and now you have to channel Barrage, but it just *feels* satisfying.

 ## Zeratul